hwa6/marketplace.js/README.md

 nodemon app.js
 ```

-Next, you must use the https URL defined by ngrok, for example, `https://hackaton.ngrok.io`
 :exclamation::exclamation::exclamation:\
 **Henry Edit**:\
 I have configured the package such that it should install nodemon by default.
-If it doesn't that is because I messed up.
-If
+If it doesn't that is because I messed up.\
-`nodemon app.js` generates an error, use the command `sudo npm install -g nodemon` to install it on your machine.
+If `nodemon app.js` generates an error, use the command `sudo npm install -g nodemon` to install it on your machine.\
 :exclamation::exclamation::exclamation:\

 **Note:** I highly recommend installing [Nodemon](https://github.com/remy/nodemon).